nmggithub/Kass/Sources/Mach/Port/MachPort.docc/Extending ports.md

 # Extending ports

-The ``MachBase/Mach/Port`` class has several optional features that it can be extended with.
+The ``MachBase/Mach/Port`` class has several optional features that it can be extended with through subclassing.

 The base ``MachBase/Mach/Port`` class can't do very much on its own beyond critical functionality.
 However, there are features of ports common to ports that are provided as optional extensions to the ``MachBase/Mach/Port`` class.
 These each comprise of: